 In contrast, quantitative data is numerical and can be measured or counted.
 This type of data is typically collected through structured methods such as surveys, experiments, or statistical records.
 Quantitative data allows researchers to quantify variables, analyze relationships between them, and generalize findings across larger populations.
 It answers questions like "how much," "how many," and "how often," providing a broad overview that is often easier to compare and generalize.

 The methods used to analyze qualitative and quantitative data also differ significantly.
 Qualitative data analysis is interpretive and focuses on identifying patterns, themes, and meanings within the data.
 This analysis often involves coding the data into categories, followed by a detailed exploration of these categories to uncover deeper insights.
-The goal is to build a comprehensive understanding of the subject matter, often resulting in the development of theories or new perspectives.
+The goal is to build a full understanding of the subject matter, often resulting in the development of theories or new perspectives.

 Quantitative data analysis, on the other hand, relies on statistical techniques to identify trends, correlations, and causal relationships.
 The data is often analyzed using software that can process large datasets, generating numerical outputs such as averages, percentages, and correlations.
 The focus here is on objectivity, precision, and the ability to make predictions or test hypotheses based on the data.